MarkMLl/tang_nano_as_shipped/README.md

 If you don't have those, don't reload the udev rules, or don't remove ftdi_sio after adding/enabling the files, the Gowin programmer will attempt to run rmmod to remove ftdi_sio... this will of course fail for an unprivileged user.

-So to wrap up, I say again: TWO configuration files, RELOAD udev, and BLACKLIST ftdi_sio.
+So to wrap up, I say again: TWO configuration files, RELOAD udev, and REMOVE ftdi_sio.